1Password/connect-sdk-python/README.md

 # 1Password Connect Python SDK

-The 1Password Connect SDK provides access to the 1Password via 1Password Connect hosted on your infrastructure.
+The 1Password Connect SDK provides access to 1Password via [1Password Connect](https://support.1password.com/secrets-automation/) hosted in your infrastructure.
 The library is intended to be used by Python applications to simplify accessing items in 1Password vaults.

 ## Prerequisites